bonacor/TFaaS-documentation/README.md

 ## TFaaS installation

-TFaaS will serve predictions for trained TF models via HTTPs.
-To operate it, you need to perform various steps.
-First one is that TFaaS needs to be installed.
+To operate TFaaS, you need first to install it.
 The code can be found [here](https://github.com/vkuznet/TFaaS).

 ## From Keras to Tensorflow

 This part assumes you have created and trained a model with Keras beforhand.
 This must be saved on local disk as a `.h5` file e.g. via `model.save('file_name.h5')`.
 The model must be converted to Tensorflow (TF) using the `keras_to_tensorflow` package, which can be found [here](https://github.com/vkuznet/keras_to_tensorflow.git).
 This package loads a trained keras model, freezes the nodes (converts all TF variables to TF constants), and saves the inference graph and weights into protobuf files.
 There are two different formats that a ProtoBuf can be saved in: text format (`.pbtxt` extension) files are in a human-readable form, which makes it nice for debugging and editing, but can get large when there is numerical data like weights stored in it; binary format (`.pb` extension) files are a lot smaller than their text equivalents, even though they are not as readable.
 In our case, reference commands that are needed are e.g.:
 ```
 ./keras_to_tensorflow.py -input_model_file [your_saved_model.h5] \
                          -output_model_file [output.pb]